ramjac/bread-blog/content/recipes/fennel-and-raisin-rolls.md

 A handful of recipes into this sourdough bread baking journey -> this was a surprise upset in a wonderful way.
 I was not excited about this recipe, which again was picked to use up an excess of raisins leftover from Christmas baking of walnut rolls.

 It has a lovely outer crust and soft middle.
 The sweetness that the raisins bring is why these rolls go so well with cheese.
-We had already offered to give some away to a friend during prep time.
-I regretted this decision after actually trying one.
+We actually made them to go along with a charcuterie board for a board game party, and the four of us finished them off even after three of us had just finished a light lunch.